ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch03_02_existence_versus_non-existence.md

 3. There is absolutely no example of this having ever occurred in any of the brutal annals of state history.

 The logical error always made in the defence of the government is to imagine that any collective moral judgements being applied to any group of people is *not also being applied to the group which rules over them*.
 If fifty percent of people are evil, then *at least* fifty percent of people ruling over them are also evil.[^9] Thus the existence of evil can never justify the existence of a government.

+[^9]: Probably more, since evil people are always drawn to power.

 If there is no evil, governments are unnecessary.
 If evil exists, the governments are far too dangerous to be allowed to exist.